 The majority of visitors to Ireland pass through Dublin airport.
 And even if you don’t spend your entire vacation in the city Dublin is well worth a couple days.

 But Dublin can be an expensive city- how can you save money in Dublin but still experience all the fabulous sites the city has to offer?

 First – don’t rent a car during your time in Dublin.
 Dublin is a very walkable city with a wonderful public transportation system.

 The Dublin Pass has a number of ways to help you save money in Dublin- from free transportation from the airport to the Dublin City centre to free admission into some of Dublin’s most popular sites as well as discounts across the city.
 But, beyond that, the Dublin Pass has benefits that are really helpful to the tourist who wants to see as much as possible.

 - Go to the head of the line.
 Especially nice during Dublin’s busy tourist season, the Dublin Pass allows you to bypass the queue and enter attractions as soon as you arrive.
 Note: some attractions, due to guided tours, cannot facilitate this.

-- Free transfer to the Dublin City centre.
+- Discounted transfer to the Dublin City centre.
 Relax and enjoy 24 hour luxury coach service from Dublin airport to the city centre on Aircoach.